Charles Mason

-Charles Mason (25 April 1728 – 25 October 1786) was an English surveyor and astronomer who best known for surveying the Mason–Dixon line with Jeremiah Dixon from 1763 to 1767.
+Charles Mason (25 April 1728 – 25 October 1786) was an English surveyor and astronomer who is best known for surveying the Mason–Dixon line with Jeremiah Dixon from 1763 to 1767.
 The line came to mark the borders between Maryland, Pennsylvania and Delaware.

 Early career

 Mason's early career was spent at the Royal Greenwich Observatory near London.
 He served as assistant astronomer from 1756 to 1760 under the Reverend James Bradley, the third Astronomer Royal.

 While employed at the Greenwich Observatory, Mason became familiar with Professor Tobias Mayer's Tables of the Moon.
 The Lunar Tables were designed to solve the problem of determining longitude at sea, a challenge that frustrated scientists and navigators for decades.
 Mason worked throughout his life to perfect the Lunar Tables as a method of improving navigation at sea.
-In 1787, Mason's work was recognised, and he was awarded £750 (not the full prize of £10,000 to £20,000) by the Board of Longitude for his work on perfecting the Tables.
+In 1787, Mason's work was recognised, and he was awarded £750 (not the full prize of £10,000 to £20,000) by the Board of Longitude for his work on perfecting the Tables, that £750 being equal to £ today.

 1761 transit of Venus

-In 1761, Mason was assigned to travel to the island of Sumatra to observe the transit of Venus as part of an international effort to record data that would enable scientists to determine the distance from the Earth to the Sun.
+In 1761, Mason was assigned to travel to the island of Sumatra by the Royal Society to observe the transit of Venus as part of an international effort to record data that would enable scientists to determine the distance from the Earth to the Sun.
 Mason was joined by Jeremiah Dixon, a surveyor and amateur astronomer from Cockfield in the County of Durham.
-Owing to an attack by a French Navy warship, they did not reach their destination in time for the transit and were forced to record their observations from the Dutch Cape Colony.
-On the way back from the Cape they visited St Helena where they made a series of observations with the astronomer Nevil Maskelyne.
+Their passage to Sumatra on HMS Seahorse was delayed, however, first by weather, and then by an attack on the 10th January 1761 in the Channel by a French frigate, the Le Grand, which caused their return to Plymouth for repairs and re-manning the crew.
+As a result, too much time had been lost, so they landed instead at the Dutch Cape Colony at the Cape of Good Hope where they observed the transit on 6 June.
+They then crossed on the East India Company ship Mercury to the South Atlantic island of St Helena, where Nevil Maskelyne, soon to become Astronomer Royal, had also been making observations.
+As it happened, his results were compromised by poor weather, whereas Mason and Dixon had obtained very good results.

+Dixon returned to the Cape in December with the clock Maskelyne had been using, to work on experiments with gravity, while Mason continued with similar experiments on St Helena.
+They returned from St Helena on two East India Company ships travelling in convoy, Mason on the HMS Prince Edward under Captain Robert Haldane, Dixon on HMS The Falmouth, under Captain James Dale, sailing from St Helena on 27 January 1762.
+They were required by the Royal Society to keep a journal of the trip, focusing on navigation, which Mason did; that document is now in the library of Pennsylvania State University in Philadelphia.